 Finally, the estimates in their regression equation apply to aggregate groups not individual patients.

-We and the readers may remain somewhat skeptical and cautious about the approach and inferences suggested by Doleman et al. Provocative as the novel hypothesis by Doleman et al may be, it would afford great utility.
+We and the readers may remain somewhat skeptical and cautious about the approach and inferences suggested by Doleman et al. Provocative as the novel hypothesis by Doleman et al. may be, it would afford great utility.
 It also exemplifies the benefit and potential of novel Bayesian meta-regression approaches to support clinical decision making.

 Figures